-Assume a situation when no object matches or multiple objects match the recorded description for an object during run time, how does QTP handle it?
+Assume a situation when no object matches or multiple objects match the recorded description for an object during run time, then how does QTP handle it?

 QTP has a mechanism in place for cases exactly like this.
 If the recorded description does not enable QTP to identify the specified object in a step, and a smart identification definition is defined (and enabled) for the object, QTP tries to identify the object using “Smart identification”.